YangFeibnu/FeiYang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # Welcome!
 I am a final-year Master's student at the School of Mathematical Science, Beijing Normal University ([BNU](https://www.bnu.edu.cn/)), supervised by [Prof. Fusheng Yu](https://math.bnu.edu.cn/jzg/szdw/xy/a6eaeea38f944d17988e5f0aec3e5272.htm).
-My research interests include fuzzy modeling, granular computing, data mining and machine learning.
+My research interests include time series forecasting, recommender system and large language model.

 You can find my CV here: [Fei Yang's Curriculum Vitae](../assets/CV_FeiYang.pdf).
-If you are interested in my work, please feel free to drop me an [email](0902fei.yang@gmail.com).
+If you are interested in my work, please feel free to drop me an [email](fei.yang@mail.bnu.edu.cn).

 <!--I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).-->

 <!--插入图片语法为：![Alt](../images/tiktok.png width=200 height=100)-->

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉One Paper has been accepted by INS.
 - *2025.01*: &nbsp;🎉🎉One Paper has been accepted by ASOC.
 - *2024.12*: &nbsp;🎉🎉One Paper has been accepted by TFS.
 - *2024.08*: &nbsp;🎉🎉One Paper has been accepted by TFS.